Quillen (co)homology of divided power algebras over an operad: Introduction

 \subsection{Conventions and notations}

 All the operads considered in this article will be algebraic, symmetric operads.
-We assume the reader has a good familiarity with this notion of operad.
+We assume the reader has a good familiarity with this type of operad.
 For more details, we refer to \cite{LodayV12}.

 For this whole article, we fix a base field $\F$ and an operad $\P$ in $\F$-vector spaces that is reduced, i.e., satisfying $\P(0) = 0$.
 A $\Gamma(\P)$-algebra will be generically denoted $A$.